code61/short_format_notes/_sessions/c1s2/1_using_git.md

 ### Setting up a git repo

 Git works on a folder level.
-To set up a folder to work with git you need to navigate to that folder in the command line and run.
+To set up a folder to work with git you need to open up the github app and select `File > Add Local Repository ...`.
+You then need to select the folder you want to control with git.

-    $ git init

-To see what this has done do:

-    $ ls -a

-The `-a` is a flag which tells the `ls` command to show hidden files and folders.
-You should see a folder called `.git` in the results.
-If you want you could move into this folder, and have a look around (and then move out again).

-    $ cd .git
-    $ ls
-    $ cd ..

-All the data to allow git to version control your code will be stored inside this hidden folder.
-If you ever want to 'un-version-control' your code all you have to do is delete this folder.

 ### Excluding some files